ric0bc/react-native-udacicards-project/README.md

 ## Testing

-I've tested the app on Android and on iPhone Simulator
+I've tested the app on Android (BlackBerry DTEK) marshmallow and on iPhone (iPhone X) Simulator with iOS 11

+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).